 We all know what satay is, right?
 Little chunks of marinated meat threaded onto bamboo skewers, grilled over coals until charred, then served with a sweet-and-spicy peanut-based dipping sauce?
-What we know in the States is really only the tiny tip of a vast iceberg of regional variations, and my wife, Adri, and I made it a point to follow our noses to every satay vendor we could find in Indonesia, Malaysia, and Singapore.
-By the time we left the region a few weeks later, I'd made up my mind: I was going to re-create as many of my favorite versions as I possibly could.
+But what we know in the States is really only the tiny tip of a vast iceberg of regional variations.
+My wife, Adri, and I made it a point to follow our noses to every satay vendor we could find in Indonesia, Malaysia, and Singapore, and by the time we left the region a few weeks later, I'd made up my mind: I was going to re-create as many of my favorite versions as I possibly could.
 First on the list: the delicious pork satay I'd had at a night market on the north shore of Bali.

 - Cutting the fatty pork shoulder into small pieces makes for tender meat that is plenty juicy.

 - A single pounded spice blend forms a marinade and flavors two separate sauces.

 - Fanning the flames continuously while cooking prevents flare-ups and keeps the fire burning hotter.

 - Total time:2 hours

 - For the Spice Paste:

 - One (1-inch) knob fresh turmeric, peeled (about 10g), or 1 teaspoon (4g) ground turmeric

 - 2 stalks lemongrass, bottom 4 inches only, outer layers and root removed, thinly sliced (about 80g)